 Code of the District of Columbia 6-641.09 requires all electrical contractors operating in the District to obtain a permit with the DCRA.
 The District of Columbia legislature enacted permit laws and regulations to ensure that contractors engage in ethical business practices.

 In order to provide financial security for the enforcement of the permit law, electrical contractors must purchase and maintain either a $2,000 or $4,000 electrical contractor surety bond to be eligible for an electrical permit.
 The bond must expire on November 30th of each odd year (2021, 2023, 2025, etc).

 What is the Purpose of the District of Columbia Electrical Contractor Bond?

 The District of Columbia requires electrical contractors to purchase the Electrical Contractor Bond as part of the application process for an electrical permit.
 The bond ensures that the public will receive compensation for financial harm if the electrical contractor fails to comply with the permit regulations.
 In short, the bond is a type of insurance that protects the public if the electrical contractor breaks permit laws.

 How Can an Insurance Agent Obtain a District of Columbia Electrical Contractor Surety Bond?

 BondExchange makes obtaining a Washington D.C.
 Electrical Contractor Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
-Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.
+Gain access now and let us help you satisfy your customers’ needs.
+Our friendly underwriting staff is available by phone (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.